-As a company, we use Slack for everything we do.
+As a company, we use the Slack service for nearly all of our communication.
 Ensuring that the Slack service remains secure is vital to protecting our own data.
-We protect your data with the exact same mechanisms we use to protect our own.
 The security of your information is required for our success as a business.
 Below are some details on our security practices.

 External Security Audits

 We contract with respected, external security firms who perform regular audits of Slack to verify that our security practices are sound and to monitor the service in light of new vulnerabilities discovered by the security research community.

 Our servers are located in Amazon's AWS data centers.
 They've devoted an entire portion of their site to explaining their security measures, which you can find here: https://aws.amazon.com/compliance/